E-MCSNAVE/evans.musonda-daily-reports/README.md

 #**Day 00: Introduction to Python and Jupyter Notebook**

-Today, we were introduced to Python and the Jupyter Notebook environment.
+On day 0, we were introduced to Python and the Jupyter Notebook environment.
 The session focused on how to navigate through the Jupyter interface, understanding its components, and getting familiar with working within this environment.
 We also learned how to run cells and explored basic jupyter notebook functions.

 ---